mytam201/SLP-Intro-To-WebDev/README.md

 - [x] Gives notification whenever the user forgets to input a task
 - [x] Gives notification for urgent tasks
-- [x] textbox is used to collect user input
+- [x] Textbox is used to collect user input
-- [x] submition button shows the inserted tasks
+- [x] Submition button shows the inserted tasks
 - [x] Deletion button delets tasks
 - [x] Designed to have a colorful background
 - [x] Designed to have a picture